Insights, playbooks, processes, guides, tools

 - Strategy-mapping (pathways): route-maps, policies and projects (the final stage of ‘co-production’).

 In this broad landscape of possibility, (see the Overview ) – there are different agendas.
 Research agendas focus on some kind of truth: policy agendas on management: enterprise agendas on practical action: and societal agendas on meaning and value

 To make all this practical easy and fun, a series of playbooks began to emerge.
 These take the 10 basic elements of the synergistic toolkit above) into a book of templates, examples, stories and pictures.
 The basic playbook (in ppt format) can be adapted to almost any issue, by selecting the pages needed, and inserting the case study materials needed (pictures, stories, maps, links etc).
 This can be printed out for F2F discussion, or mounted online for virtual meetings.
 It can be linked with online tools such as Mural or Kumu (our experience is often that low-tech is more flexible.

 See the playbooks page for more resources: the basic ‘master playbook’, some recent project examples, and practical guide.

 The Toolkit helps to understand a complex present, and explore the pathways to opportunities in the future.
 This cycle, from present to future and back, centres on the process tools and their 4 main stages – ‘Systems / scenarios / synergies / strategies’.

 Explore the four stages: –

 - Synergies & transformations in the future?

-- Strategies & pathways to create the future?
+- Strategies & pathways to create that future starting now?

-Download the Synergistics – a practical guide (2018 version, updating shortly)
+Download the Synergistics – a practical guide (older version, updating in progress)